SiliconLabs/peripheral_examples/series2/iadc/iadc_scan_letimer_prs_ldma/readme.txt

 ================================================================================

-In this example, scan table entry 0 may reference port B pin 0, so an
 1. Update the kit's firmware from the Simplicity Studio Launcher, if necessary.
 2. Build the project and download to the Starter Kit.